 A. Communication/Electronic Devices: Devices may, with teacher permission, be used in that teacher's class.
 Devices may not be used to communicate in any manner during class without the teacher's permission.
 Use of these devices outside of class is permitted provided that such use does not interfere with school operations or disrupt the learning environment.
-Please refer to Personal Electronic Device and the Noblesville Schools policy.
+Please refer to Personal Electronic Device and the Technology page on the district website for more information.